Boamorte8/node-sm-sessions/README.md

 - Security against CSRF attacks with csurf (This is deprecated)
 - Send emails with SendGrid o Mailtrap
 - Validate post requests with express-validator
+- Handle errors
+  - If you pass an error to next() he goes directly to handle error middleware.
+And you can have more than one